abtion/guidelines/javascript/selectors.md

 			dispatch({ type: SET_PREMIUM, isPremium })
 	}

-In this case, when the action creator is triggered, we check the current state, get the current user and if his `isPremium` is not even to the new value, we dispatch an even that set the new value.
-The question is- why the hell we would do this?
-Cannot we just do something like:
+In this case, when the action creator is triggered, we check the current state, get the current user and if their `isPremium` is not equal to the new value, we dispatch an event that sets the new value.
+The question is- why the heck we would do this?
+Can't we just do something like:

 	const isCurrentUserPremium = getState().currentUser.isPremium